 Siew Kien Sia, Nanyang Technological University Siew Kien's interests are in understanding the opportunities and challenges in digital transformation and technological innovation from both the perspectives of established incumbents and digital disruptors.

-Rick Watson, University of Georgia Rick is primarily interested in ecological sustainability through energy efficiency and capital productivity.
+Rick Watson, University of Georgia Rick's editorial focus is on ecological sustainability through energy efficiency and capital productivity.